7 Ways Swimmers Can Build Confidence as Pre-Race Jitters Kick In

 Undoubtedly you have been there.
 I know I have.
-Standing behind the blocks, adjusting my goggles, shaking my legs and arms out for what might be the thousandth time, anxious to just get in the water so that I can get the race over with.
+Standing behind the blocks, adjusting my swim goggles, shaking my legs and arms out for what might be the thousandth time, anxious to just get in the water so that I can get the race over with.

 Here’s the good news: you are not alone.

-Everyone suffers from pre-race jitters and anxiety.
+Everyone experiences pre-race jitters and anxiety.

 You see it on the highest stage of our sport, and at the most introductory levels as well.